in partnership with

 The Airporter also provides a direct coach service connecting Derry/Londonderry with the two Belfast Airports.
-The award winning service can be booked online and offers on board free WiFi across its fleet of luxury coaches.
+The award winning service can be booked online and offers its fleet of luxury coaches.
 In addition to scheduled services to the Belfast airports, Airporter offers private hire options for groups of all sizes.

 Direct express service between Dublin City and airport to Derry City and onwards to County Donegal.

 Many visitors from Northern Ireland and the Republic of Ireland choose to travel to Derry by car.
 It is important to note that the M50 is a tolled road which uses barrier free electronic camera technology instead of toll booths to collect the tolls.
 This ensures quicker, more fuel efficient journey.

 The barrier free tolling point is located between Junction 6 (Blanchardstown) and Junction 7 (Lucan) on the M50.
 Road users can not pay with cash at the toll and must pay the M50 toll up to two weeks in advance or by 8pm next day deadline online.